udemyDevops/build-tools/maven/readme.md

 ```
 apt install maven -y
 ```
-> Different maven versions can also be installed but it is not so straight forward as java, we need to download the binaries, unzip and use it. [_Different maven versions_](#different-maven-versions)
+> [_Different maven versions_](#different-maven-versions) can also be installed but it is not so straight forward as java, we need to download the binaries, unzip and use it.

 * check the version